• Skip to primary navigation

 Mango kulfi is absolutely flavorful and can be served as is.
 You can chop the kulfi into smaller chunks and optionally garnish it with some saffron, sliced pistachios, or some boiled vermicelli (known as falooda).

-Mango kulfi is a crowd-pleaser dessert and to take it a step further, you can top mango lassi or basundi shots with some mango kulfi!
+Just like mango ice cream and mango cheesecake ice cream, mango kulfi is a crowd-pleaser dessert and to take it a step further, you can add a scoop on top of mango lassi or basundi shots!

 Kulfi can be stored in the freezer for up to a month.
 It stores best for a week to 10 days as any homemade ice cream without any preservatives.